-In this 2-session class, The Holland Center and volunteers from the Arizona Quilting Guild introduce students to sewing and quilting skills using a student sewing machine.
+In this 2-session class, The Holland Center, Cave Creek Unified School District’s (CCUSD) Education & Community Services (ECS), and volunteers from the Arizona Quilting Guild partner to introduce students to sewing and quilting skills using a sewing machine.
+Open to all students; not required to reside in CCUSD.
 After application of skills, students will walk away with a beautiful, quilted piece of art that can hang on a door or wall inside the home.
-Open to all students.

 FORMAT: In-person classroom